 - i) The school is required to mark the attendance register twice each day; once at the start of the day and once during the afternoon session.
 Tutors/subject teachers are responsible for completing the attendance registers.
-The Attendance Administrator completes the registers using the prescribed codes (Appendix 1). - ii) The AM register will be called promptly at 8.35 am by each tutor and a mark will be made in respect of each student. - iii) The registers will close at 9.00 am and 1.15pm.
+The Attendance Administrator completes the registers using the prescribed codes (Appendix 1). - ii) The AM register will be called promptly at 8.35 am by each tutor and a mark will be made in respect of each student. - iii) The registers will close at a reasonable time in the morning and a reasonable time in the afternoon; fairness and professional judgement will be used to decide reasonableness.
 Any student who arrives after the closing of the register will be marked as absent.
 Any student arriving after the calling of the register but before the closing of the register will be marked as late.